Chery Tiggo 9X: Australia

 The Tiggo 9 went on sale in Australia on 8 October 2025, in the sole Ultimate AWD variant powered by the 1.5-litre turbocharged petrol plug-in hybrid.
+In April 2026, the entry-level Elite FWD variant using the 1.5-litre turbocharged petrol plug-in hybrid was added to the line-up.

+Europe

+The Tiggo 9 made its European debut in October 2025, followed by its Italian presentation in July 2026.
+In the European market, it is available with a 1.5-litre turbocharged petrol plug-in hybrid powertrain branded under the Super Hybrid name, offered exclusively in the Summit trim.

 Indonesia

 The Tiggo 9 was launched in Indonesia on 25 July 2025 at the 32nd Gaikindo Indonesia International Auto Show.
 Locally assembled in Indonesia, it is available in the sole CSH variant powered by the 1.5-litre turbocharged petrol plug-in hybrid.

+Malaysia

+The Tiggo 9 was launched in Malaysia on 23 June 2026, in the sole variant powered by the 2.0-litre turbocharged petrol and comes standard with all-wheel drive.

 South Africa

 The Tiggo 9 was launched in South Africa on 21 August 2025, with two trim levels: Pinnacle (FWD) and Vanguard (AWD), it is powered by either a 2.0-litre turbocharged petrol or a 1.5-litre turbocharged petrol plug-in hybrid.